scottleedavis/ai-portland-rocketleague/README.md

 - Deliver actionable, easy-to-understand insights to players of all skill levels.
 - Advance the use of AI in gaming to create a more immersive and educational experience.

-## Contributing

-We welcome contributions from the community!
-Please open an issue or submit a pull request to discuss new features, bug fixes, or enhancements.

 ## License

 This project is licensed under the [Apache 2 License](LICENSE).